avishai111/One-Class-Learning-with-Adaptive-Centroid-Shift-for-Audio-Deepfake-Detection/README.md

 # AOCloss: Adaptive Centroid Shift Loss for Audio Deepfake Detection

 ## 📖 Overview
 This repository provides an implementation of the **Adaptive Centroid Shift Loss (AOCloss)** method for **Audio Deepfake Detection**, as described in the corresponding [research paper](https://www.isca-archive.org/interspeech_2024/kim24b_interspeech.pdf).
-The approach employs a one-class learning framework that continuously adapts a centroid to represent bonafide audio embeddings while maximizing the distance of fake embeddings.
+The approach employs a one-class learning framework that continuously adapts a centroid to represent bonafide audio embeddings while maximizing the distance of spoof embeddings.

 ## 🛠️ Usage
 ### 1. **Initialization**